Dr. Margaret-Anne Storey

 Professor and Canada Research Chair

-Dr. Margaret-Anne Storey is a Professor of Computer Science at the University of Victoria, and was Director of the Software Engineering Program from 2015 to 2018.
+Dr. Margaret-Anne Storey is a Professor of Computer Science and a Co-Director of the Matrix Institute for Applied Data Science at the University of Victoria, and was Director of the Software Engineering Program from 2015 to 2018.
 She holds a Canada Research Chair in Human and Social Aspects of Software Engineering and is a member of the Royal Society of Canada's College of New Scholars, Artists and Scientists.
 She also holds the Lise Meitner Guest Professorship at Lund University, Sweden.
 Dr. Storey was a member of the Health Informatics and Modeling Topic Advisory Group (HIM-TAG) for the World Health Organization, and a Principal Investigator for the National Center for Biomedical Ontology with the National Institutes of Health in the United States from 2005 to 2015.
 She is a recipient of the Craigdarroch Silver Medal for Research Excellence from the University of Victoria, the NSERC Discovery Accelerator Supplement Award, the IBM CAS Faculty of the Year Award, the IBM Eclipse Innovation Award, and the Advanced System Institute Fellowship.

 Dr. Storey's research goal is to understand how technology can help people explore, understand, and share complex information and knowledge.
 She evaluates and applies techniques from knowledge engineering, social software, and visual interface design to applications such as collaborative software development, program comprehension, biomedical ontology development, and learning in Web-based environments.